Carlo47/NTCthermostat/README.md

   Rt = Rs * 1/k (NTC to GND)            Rt = Rs * k (NTC to Vcc)
 ```
 Now we know the resistance of the NTC.
 But how do we calculate the temperature
 from this?
-The formula of Steinhart-Hart helps us here ( [see NTC](http://www.resistorguide.com/ntc-thermistor/#Voltage-current_characteristic) ) :
+The Beta-Formula helps us here ( [see NTC](http://www.resistorguide.com/ntc-thermistor/#Voltage-current_characteristic) ) :
 ```
   R(T) = Ro * exp(BETA * (1/T - 1/To)  Steinhart–Hart equation
   ===================================